ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_migration_use-cases/guide.en-gb.md

 >
 > Migration of your current VMware vSphere on OVHcloud environments can be done as soon as your request to migrate is formulated.
 >
-> **Important**: The special conditions available since the beginning of September 2024 in the OVHcloud Control Panel must be signed for the migration to be carried out by the OVHcloud teams.
+> **Important**: The special conditions available since the beginning of September 2024 in the OVHcloud Control Panel must be signed for the migration to be carried out by the OVHcloud teams (T&Cs).
 >

 Please review the product demo and webinar to familiarize yourself with this new offering.